milonmaze/privacy-terms-observatory/www.chase.com/digital/resources/privacy-security/privacy/consumer-privacy-notice-jpmselect.md

 Questions?
 Call 1–888–868–8618 — our menu will prompt you through your choice(s).
 We accept operator relay calls.
 Who we are

 Who is providing this notice?
-The JPMorgan Chase & Co. family of companies.
-A partial list of its U.S. consumer financial companies is located at the end of this document.
+JPMorgan Chase Bank, N.A., as issuer of J.P.
+Morgan credit cards.
 What we do

 How does Chase protect my personal information?
 To protect your personal information from unauthorized access and use, we use security measures that comply with federal law.
 These measures include computer safeguards and secured files and buildings.
 We authorize our employees to get your information only when they need it to do their work, and we require companies that work for us to protect your information.